Last updated: March 14, 2026

 • Combining with Moving Averages (MAs): Filter for trend direction by using an MA (e.g., 50 EMA) to define the primary trend.
 Only take buy signals from the PVT when the price is above the MA to avoid risky counter-trend trades.

 • Combining with Volume Profile: Pinpoint key levels by using this indicator to find high-volume support/resistance zones.
-A price bounce from a major support level is confirmed if the PVT also begins to rise, indicating real money is entering the market.
+A price bounce from a major support level is confirmed if the PVT also begins to rise, indicating strong volume-weighted demand is defending the zone.

 9. Limitations of the Price Volume Trend Indicator